gargakshit/braintree/README.md

 ### Current Status and future plans

 The project is fully functional, but is in beta.
-We will continue to maintain this project after the hackathon ends.
+~~We will continue to maintain this project after the hackathon ends.~~

+The project is currently unmaintained due to the lack of time and incentive.
+Feel free to fork it!

 ---